COVID-19 Coronavirus: Legal and Benefits Updates for Vermonters

-- The Department of Children and Family's (DCF) Economic Services Division is extending housing supports for homeless households.
+- The Department of Children and Family's (DCF) Economic Services Division offers housing supports for homeless households.
 For more information or to apply, contact the Benefits Service Center at 1-800-479-6151.
 If it is after business hours or on a weekend or holiday, call 2-1-1.
-Follow this link for the latest version of the "temporary housing waiver and variance of rules."

-- Some shelters are reopening.
-When you apply for shelter with DCF, they will let you know if a shelter has opened in your area.
+- When you apply for shelter with DCF, they will let you know if a shelter has opened in your area.
 You can call 2-1-1 to find out if there is a warming shelter or other shelter in your area.

 - If you are denied or terminated from a shelter or the state’s motel program, call us for help at 1-800-889-2047.

 - If you stay in a shelter or motel, you need to participate in “coordinated entry.”
 Through coordinated entry, you will be assigned a housing case manager who will help you access subsidies and programs to help you get permanent housing.
 To learn more about coordinated entry, call 2-1-1.
 If you worked with your case manager to apply for a subsidy or other program and your application was denied, call us for help at 1-800-889-2047.

 - Veterans can get housing help from the Supportive Services for Veteran Families (SSVF) program at 1-844-820-3232 (toll-free); the National Call Center for Homeless Veterans at 1-877-424-3838 (toll-free); or Vermont Office of Veterans Affairs at 1-888-666-9844 (toll-free).

 Tenant rights during the pandemic